folkertdev/reversible-debugger/tfp-submission/paper.md

 The monitor contains various metadata about the participant: variables, the current state of the type and some other information to be able to move backward.

-In the formal semantics we've defined a monitor as a tagged triplet containing a history session type, a set of free variables and a store assigning these variables to values.
+In the formal semantics we have defined a monitor as a tagged triplet containing a history session type, a set of free variables and a store assigning these variables to values.
 In the haskell implementation, the tag is moved into the history type `LocalTypeState`.
 The set of free variables and the store is merged into a dictionary.
 The set of variables is the set of keys of the dictionary.